Red Bull Dance Your Style Event Series

 The word 'dance' – amhsa (dow–sa) or rince (rin–keh) in Irish – has roots in Middle English, the language spoken after the French invasion of England in 1066.
 Back in then-France the term was known as dauncen.

-Akin to the way in which language rapidly changes, there are dances that spring up from a trend or a movement, becoming their own sub-genre or sound, such as when crunk exploded in the Southern states of the US in the early noughties, bringing a rawer, party-infused new vibe to hip-hop.
+Even today it's easy to see sub-genres exploding.
+UK drill continues to edge into the mainstream, and it wasn't that long ago, in the early noughties, that crunk exploded in the Southern states of the US, bringing a rawer, party-infused new vibe to hip-hop.
 Novelty or not, the dance moves that followed crunk helped usher in new artists and sounds of that era.

 Girls dancing at Lollapalooza 2016